 After retiring from the NFL and coaching football at the University of Virginia, Joel Makovicka—three-time national champion and All-American for the Nebraska Cornhuskers—returned to his home state of Nebraska, graduated from Creighton University with his doctorate in physical therapy, and set out to follow in his father’s footsteps by opening his own physical therapy practice.
 While at Creighton, Makovicka met fellow PT Natalie Harms, and together they opened their first outpatient physical therapy clinic in Omaha in July 2009.
-Since then, Makovicka Physical Therapy has expanded to 11 clinic locations—and nearly 100 employees—across Omaha and Lincoln.
+Since then, Makovicka Physical Therapy has expanded to 18 clinic locations—and well over 100 employees—across Omaha, Lincoln, and beyond.

 The Makovicka team was specifically looking for a patient relationship management (PRM) solution that would: